datarefuge/workflow/advance-work.md

 ## Credentials
 - The Researchers/Harvesters/Checkers/Baggers need to have an account on the [Archivers app](http://www.archivers.space/)
   - You will need to generate invites for each one [within the app](http://www.archivers.space/invites/new), and paste the URL generated in a slack Direct Message or an email.
-  - Each participant invited will automatically "belong" to your event in the app.
+  - Each participant invited will automatically "belongs" to your event in the app.
 - Checkers and Baggers need to be given explicit privileges in the app to have access to the Checking (i.e. "Finalize") and Bagging sections.
 - Seeders/Sorters do not need access to the Archivers app.
 <!--  - The Describers (Ckan/Metadata folks) need **credentials for [ckan](https://www.datarefuge.org/)**. -->
 <!--- The S3 System Administrator needs credentials for s3. -->